-Ryan Ruggiero is a research analyst in Mathematica's Human Services Division.
+Ryan Ruggiero is a researcher in Mathematica's Human Services Division.
 She specializes in working with organizations to expand their capacity to use evidence in making decisions about policies and programs.
 The ultimate focus of her work is changing the systems that perpetuate poverty.
 She understands the value and importance of including people with lived experience in the research process, a lesson she learned serving as a Peace Corps volunteer in KwaZulu Natal, South Africa, for three years.
 At Mathematica, she provides evaluation and evidence-based technical assistance and uses mixed-methods research techniques, including rapid-cycle evaluations, to improve programs.

 Ruggiero emphasizes disseminating research to practitioners in accessible, actionable ways.
 For the Bill & Melinda Gates Foundation's Secondary Writing and Middle Years Math projects, she developed a series of practitioner-friendly videos on Mathematica's approach to right-sizing research to inform research design and decision making.
 She also provides evaluation technical assistance to a grantee on the project, working in partnership to develop the grantee’s theory of change and evaluation plan for an upcoming randomized controlled trial.
 The study will assess the impact of the grantee’s automated essay scoring program on improving writing and educational outcomes for Black and Latino students living in poverty.